Dustyroom/flat-kit-doc/index.md

 - **Color** picks up the color of the outline.
 - **Width** determines how thick the outline is.
-- **Scale** adjust this parameter when you have gaps on the vertices (please note, this is not an ultimate solution, the gaps need a complex approach — in modeling, adjusting the normals, adjusting camera distance etc).
+- **Scale** adjust this parameter when you have gaps on the vertices (please note, this is not an ultimate solution, the gaps need a complex approach — in modelling, adjusting the normals, adjusting camera distance etc).
 - **Depth Offset** moves the outline inwards or outwards an object.
 - **Camera Distance Impact** **(this parameter is available in Universal RP only)** makes outlines that are further from camera appear thinner than outlines closer to the camera.